+2: Investment strategy

+2.1 The PRA expects firms to develop and document an investment strategy that describes at least:

-- investment objectives and strategic asset allocation; - consideration of investment constraints when setting investment objectives and strategic asset allocation; - alignment of the investment strategy with the business model and, where appropriate, how the strategy takes into account the nature and duration of a firm's liabilities and obligations, and the best interests of policyholders; - alignment of investment strategy with board risk appetite, risk tolerance limits and investment risk and return objectives; and - a complete list of assets and how those assets have been invested in accordance with the PPP (in line with the requirements set out in Article 309(2)(e) of the Delegated Regulation). - 2.2 Firms should review their investment strategy on an annual basis and additionally, where appropriate, following a major external event or material change in the firm's risk profile. - 2.3 The continuing appropriateness of, or significant changes to, the investment strategy should be challenged, approved and controlled by the board or relevant sub-committee of the board.
+- investment objectives and strategic asset allocation; - consideration of investment constraints when setting investment objectives and strategic asset allocation; - alignment of the investment strategy with the business model and, where appropriate, how the strategy takes into account the nature and duration of a firm's liabilities and obligations, and the best interests of policyholders; - alignment of investment strategy with board risk appetite, risk tolerance limits and investment risk and return objectives; and - a complete list of assets and how those assets have been invested in accordance with the PPP (in line with the requirements set out in Article 309(2)(e) of the Commission Delegated Regulation (EU) 2015/35).

+2.2 A firm should review its investment strategy on an annual basis and additionally, where appropriate, following a major external event or material change in the firm's risk profile.

+2.3 The continuing appropriateness of, or significant changes to, the investment strategy should be challenged, approved and controlled by the board or relevant sub-committee of the board.
 These changes might include, but are not limited to, situations where the firm is planning to invest in a new asset class, make a material, non-routine investment or materially alter the composition of its investment portfolio.
-Firms wishing to invest in asset classes not already approved by their board should conduct a comprehensive risk assessment to ensure all the necessary expertise, systems and processes are in place to value the asset, and to identify, measure, manage, monitor, control and report associated risks. - 2.4 A firm must demonstrate that it complies with the Investments Part of the PRA Rulebook.28 While the PRA is not seeking to impose additional reporting requirements, it considers that a firm's board cannot make effective decisions if it receives information piecemeal.
+A firm wishing to invest in asset classes not already approved by its board should conduct a comprehensive risk assessment to ensure all the necessary expertise, systems and processes are in place to value the asset, and to identify, measure, manage, monitor, control and report associated risks.

+2.4 A firm must demonstrate that it complies with the Investments Part of the PRA Rulebook.29 While the PRA is not seeking to impose additional reporting requirements, it considers that a firm's board cannot make effective decisions if it receives information piecemeal.
 Accordingly, the PRA expects that firms document compliance in a way that enables the board to effectively engage with, understand and challenge the material.
 Firms should be able to provide evidence of this compliance to the PRA on request.

-3 Investment risk management
+3: Investment risk management

-- 3.1 The PRA expects investments to be aligned with the firm's risk appetite, risk management policies, risk tolerance limits and investment strategy alongside the firm's overall business model (including the profile of their products and policyholders). - 3.2 Firms may only invest in assets the risks of which they are able to identify, measure, monitor, manage, control, report and take into account in their assessment of own solvency needs in the own risk and solvency assessment (ORSA).29 Firms' risk management frameworks should deliver this.
-Chapter 4 sets out the PRA's expectations for investment risk management where firms have outsourced their investment activities. - 3.3 Paragraphs 3.4 to 3.23 of this chapter do not apply to firms investing in assets covering technical provisions for linked long-term contracts of insurance, except where the assets are held to cover the additional technical provisions in respect of policyholder liabilities, including those for any guarantee of investment performance or other guaranteed benefit provided under those contracts.
+3.1 The PRA expects investments to be aligned with a firm's risk appetite, risk management policies, risk tolerance limits and investment strategy alongside the firm's overall business model (including the profile of its products and policyholders).

+3.2 Firms may only invest in assets the risks of which they are able to identify, measure, monitor, manage, control, report and take into account in their assessment of own solvency needs in the own risk and solvency assessment (ORSA).30 Firms' risk management frameworks should deliver this.
+Chapter 4 of this SS sets out the PRA's expectations for investment risk management where firms have outsourced their investment activities.

+3.3 Paragraphs 3.4 to 3.24 of this chapter do not apply to firms investing in assets covering technical provisions (TPs) for linked long-term contracts of insurance, except where the assets are held to cover the additional TPs in respect of policyholder liabilities, including those for any guarantee of investment performance or other guaranteed benefit provided under those contracts.